-On May 2, 2005, Minco Mining, Minco China and Minco Silver entered into a confirmation agreement (the "First Confirmation Agreement") pursuant to which, among other things, Minco China confirmed that it held the Additional Permits and the right to the Original Fuwan Silver Permit in trust for the Fuwan JV and that, upon the establishment of the Fuwan JV pursuant to the Fuwan JV Agreement and upon the written demand of the Fuwan JV, Minco China would transfer such permits to the Fuwan JV for no additional consideration.
-Minco Mining also agreed under the First Confirmation Agreement that it would ensure that Minco China remained a wholly-owned subsidiary of Minco Mining until such time as the permits were transferred to the Fuwan JV.
+On May 2, 2005, Minco Gold, Minco China and Minco Silver entered into a confirmation agreement (the "First Confirmation Agreement") pursuant to which, among other things, Minco China confirmed that it held the Additional Permits and the right to the Original Fuwan Silver Permit in trust for the Fuwan JV and that, upon the establishment of the Fuwan JV pursuant to the Fuwan JV Agreement and upon the written demand of the Fuwan JV, Minco China would transfer such permits to the Fuwan JV for no additional consideration.
+Minco Gold also agreed under the First Confirmation Agreement that it would ensure that Minco China remained a wholly-owned subsidiary of Minco Gold until such time as the permits were transferred to the Fuwan JV.

-On July 20, 2005 the reconnaissance survey exploration permit (# 0100000520120) in respect of the 0.79 km2 Fuwan silver property in Gaomong Region, Foshan City of Guangdong Province was issued to Minco China (the "Fuwan Silver Permit"), which replaced the Original Fuwan Silver Permit.
+On July 20, 2005 the reconnaissance survey exploration permit (# 0100000520120) in respect of the 0.79 km2 Fuwan silver property in Gaoming Region, Foshan City of Guangdong Province was issued to Minco China (the "Fuwan Silver Permit"), which replaced the Original Fuwan Silver Permit.
+It was renewed in 2007 and is now valid until July 20, 2009 under permit no. 0100000730293.

-On September 26, 2005, the Ministry of Land and Resources of the PRC confirmed receipt of application from Minco China for a new permit in respect of the Dadinggang Property which is adjacent to the property underlying the Fuwan Silver Permit.
-This application is still pending as at the date of this Annual Information Form.
+On September 26, 2005, the Ministry of Land and Resources of the PRC confirmed receipt of application from Minco China for an extension of Luoke-Jilinggang Permit which is adjacent to the property underlying the Fuwan Silver Permit.
+The Company received the renewed exploration permit including Dadinggang area which expires on April 7, 2008.